Andrea94c/DroNETworkSimulator/README.md

 The UAVs can have any possible path/tour given by a json file (a dict id_drone : list of waypoints).
 Notice that a waypoint is a 2-tuple (x, y), the coordinate of the point.
 Events are generated right on the drone.
-If an event is successfully "felt", the drone generates a packet out of it and it is responsible to bring it to the depot according to the routing algorithm currently running.
+If an event is successfully "felt", the drone generates a packet out of it, and it is responsible to bring it to the depot according to the routing algorithm currently running.
 Packets can expire and have a TTL to avoid infinite pin-pongs, _that are seen to be rare_.